Video: The script Working it Out teaches to children and adolescents in our schools

 Hijacking of Female Language

-Working it Out Discourages Safeguarding
+Working it Out (WIO) Discourages Safeguarding

 A picture tells a thousand words - the truth about Binding